jeffDevelops/charter-demo/README.md

 ## Tests

-To run the tests, run `npm run test` with in the project directory
+To run the tests, run `npm run test` within the project directory

 ## Note: